DanielKnafel/Advanced-Programming-2/README.md

 ## Preinstall for developers

 ## Quickstart: Installations Instructions And Running
+System requirements:
+1) .NET Framework
+2) Microsoft.SDK.Expression.Blend
-System requirements: .NET Framework, Microsoft.SDK.Expression.Blend Downloading and Installing Flight Gear: https://www.flightgear.org/download/ (depends on operating system it will run on).
+Downloading and Installing Flight Gear: https://www.flightgear.org/download/ (depends on operating system it will run on).